Where to Buy Yarn: How to Shop In Person and Online

 Fiber Content

-Fiber content refers to what the yarn is actually made of.
-Fibers fall into 3 main categories:
+Fiber content tells you what the yarn is made of.
+Most fibers fall into three broad groups:

 Care Instructions